cisagov/vdp-in-fceb/README.md

-# vdp-in-fceb
+# VDPs in the US Government's executive branch

 This repository lists the vulnerability disclosure policies (VDP) for federal civilian executive branch (FCEB) [agencies](https://cyber.dhs.gov/agencies/) under CISA's directive authority.
 Review an agency's policy for information about current scope and submission location.

-(Note that the link below is the one required by [Binding Operational Directive 20-01](https://cyber.dhs.gov/bod/20-01); links may redirect.)
+(Note that the link named below is the one required by [Binding Operational Directive 20-01](https://cyber.dhs.gov/bod/20-01) and may redirect.)

 | **Agency Name** | **Acronym** | **VDP link**
 |  -------- | ---------------- | ------------